Welcome at RacingNews365

 To date, it is only members of the House who have publicly come out and put pressure on Liberty/F1, with no Senator yet doing so.

-Perhaps there's something in the fact that House members are elected every two years and must be constantly on the pulse of what the voters in their district are talking about and Senators enjoy six-year terms with one-third up for re-election every two years, but for whatever the reasons, the Senate has yet to touch Andretti's case.
+Perhaps there's something in the fact that House members are elected every two years and must be constantly on the pulse of what the voters in their district are talking about, whilst Senators enjoy six-year terms with one-third up for re-election every two years.

-The House members, including Rep. Jordan's investigation, want to see all documentation relating to the entry process and discussions that took place between F1 and the existing 10 teams, and even between them, as to why Andretti was effectively told: 'Thanks, but no thanks', unless power unit partner General Motors has a fully running engine for 2028.
+The House members, including Rep. Jordan's investigation, want to see all documentation relating to the entry process and discussions that took place between F1 and the existing 10 teams, and even between them, as to why Andretti was effectively told: 'Thanks, but no thanks' unless power unit partner General Motors has a fully running engine for 2028.

-Now, if you're making THAT much noise in Congress' backyard, you are going to poke the bear and it will turn around and say: 'Hmm, what is going on here?'
+Now, if you're making THAT much noise in Congress' backyard, you are going to poke the bear and it will turn around and say, 'Hmm, what is going on here?'

 1978 world champion Mario Andretti was summoned to the Hill in the lead-up to the Miami GP, where, on the grid, he declared that the team was still working towards a 2026 entry, imploring F1 just to give the team a chance to prove it is capable.